A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

 \subsection{Other transient sources}

 In addition to GRBs, solar flares, quiescent solar events, and blazars, there are sources of other classes detected in this VSSTW search.
 Most of these transients are novae, including V407 Cygni, V5856 Sagittarii, V906 Carinae, YZ Reticuli, and RS Ophiuchi.
-The VSSTW analysis shows that the duration of these transients is longer than three 6-hour intervals.
+The VSSTW analysis shows that the duration of these transients is longer than three six-hour intervals.
 This behaviour is similar to that of blazars and should be interpreted that these transients last \hbb{for significantly longer intervals} than those tested in this paper.
-It is known that $\gamma$-ray emission from novae usually lasts for two weeks \citep[e.g.,][]{v407, Franckowiak2018}.
-The limit of maximal possible duration, used here, thus divides the $\gamma$-ray emission signal from novae into two parts.
-The longest of these parts will contribute to the background, but given that the background is computed from the 1-year interval this contribution will be small to substantially increase the background level.
+It is known that $\gamma$-ray emission from novae usually lasts for two weeks \citep[e.g.][]{v407, Franckowiak2018}.
+The limit of maximum possible duration, used here, thus divides the $\gamma$-ray emission signal from novae into two parts.
+The longest of these parts will contribute to the background, but given that the background is computed from the one-year interval, this contribution will be small to substantially increase the background level.
 Three novae, V407 Cygni, V5856 Sagittarii, and V906 Carinae, are present in the list from \citet[][]{PMV2021} at high significance levels.
 As for YZ Reticuli, and RS Ophiuchi, they are more recent novae and occurred in 2020 July and 2021 August, \hbb{respectively}.
 YZ Reticuli is at a high Galactic latitude \citep[][]{FermiLTT2021} and RS Ophiuchi is the brightest \textit{Fermi}-LAT nova \citep[][]{rhoOph}.
-The higher significances of transient emissions from RS Ophiuchi and V906 Carinae, which are $19.1\sigma$ and 14.3$\sigma$, are owing to the fact that these two novae are brighter in $\gamma$ rays than the other three novae \citep[][]{rhoOph}.
+The higher significances of transient emissions from RS Ophiuchi and V906 Carinae, which are $19.1\sigma$ and 14.3$\sigma$, are due to the fact that these two novae are brighter in $\gamma$ rays than the other three novae \citep[][]{rhoOph}.